Imlygic Side Effects

 Applies to talimogene laherparepvec: injection suspension

-In addition to its needed effects, some unwanted effects may be caused by talimogene laherparepvec (the active ingredient contained in Imlygic).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, talimogene laherparepvec (the active ingredient contained in Imlygic) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-If any of the following side effects occur while taking talimogene laherparepvec, check with your doctor or nurse immediately:More common:
+Check with your doctor or nurse immediately if any of the following side effects occur while taking talimogene laherparepvec:

 - general feeling of discomfort or illness